Hosts: Akila G. and Shalini Pattabiraman

 Sonam Chhoki was interviewed by Vidya Venkataramani.
 It is a three part series and you can read all about her haikai journey, inspirations, thoughts and favourites.
 The link to the interview is given below:

-For this week's writing prompt, we bring another haibun of Sonam that was published in The Contemporary Haibun Online.
+For this week's writing prompt, we bring Sonam Chhoki's haibun that appeared in David' Lanoue's "Issa anniversary thread."